-- The pelvic girdle and thigh, consisting of the hip bone and femur
+- Pelvic girdle and thigh, consisting of the hip bone and femur

-- The bones of the leg, namely the tibia and fibula
+- Bones of the leg, namely the tibia and fibula

-- The bones of the foot, divided into the 7 tarsal bones, 5 metatarsal bones and 14 phalanges
+- Bones of the foot, divided into the 7 tarsal bones, 5 metatarsal bones and 14 phalanges

 This video tutorial will provide you with an overview of each of the bones of the lower limb.